Privacy and cookies

 Who we share your personal information with

 We will never sell, trade or rent your personal information to others.
 However, we may share your personal information with selected third parties.
-We require that our third-party service providers only use your personal information as necessary to provide the requested services.
-It is likely that the identity and categories of the third-party service providers with whom we share your personal information will change during the life of your relationship with us.
-Depending on that relationship, and your use of our websites, it is anticipated that your personal information will be disclosed to the following categories of third-party service providers who perform functions on our behalf.
+We require that our third party service providers only use your personal information as necessary to provide the requested services.
+It is likely that the identity and categories of the third party service providers with whom we share your personal information will change during the life of your relationship with us.
+Depending on that relationship, and your use of our websites, it is anticipated that your personal information will be disclosed to the following categories of third party service providers who perform functions on our behalf.
 As examples:

-- for the provision on article indexing services;
+- for the provision of indexing services;

 - for the production of MARC records;

-- to streamline the manuscript submission process, improve the management of author and reviewer databases and improve the accuracy of name-based article repository searches;
+- to streamline the manuscript submission process, improve the management of author and reviewer databases and improve the accuracy of name-based repository searches;

 - hosting providers for the secure storage and transmission of your personal information;